PrestaShop/prestashop.github.io/news/_posts/2022-10-03-hacktoberfest-2022-started.md

 If you are wondering how to get started, we are listing in this blog post issues that could be a good starting point for new contributors.
 Also added to the list are issues needing to be fixed, so you can easily contribute.

 List of issues for new contributors:

 TODO

+List of issues needing to be fixed:

+TODO

 ## Contribute to the PrestaShop project